outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 When bind-mount a file, pay attention to provide the absolute path.
 Check [data share](#data-share).

-In Docker Compose file, we can use *build* to build an image from Docker file (https://stackoverflow.com/q/57840820/2336707).
-Alternatively, we can also provide multiple commands to *command* (https://stackoverflow.com/q/30063907/2336707).
+In Docker Compose file, we can also use [buildx](#docker-build-dockerfile) to [build an image from Dockerfile](https://stackoverflow.com/q/57840820/2336707).
+Alternatively, we can also [run multiple commands](https://stackoverflow.com/q/30063907/2336707).